Hedging with physical or cash settlement under transient multiplicative price impact: A multiplicative transient price impact model

-with constant $\sigma>0 $ and bounded progressive process $\mu$ .
-Let the c\`{a}dl\`{a}g adapted process $\assetsProcess$ denote the evolution of her holdings in the risky asset, let us say a stock.
-As in \cite{BechererBilarevFrentrup-model-properties}, we define the market impact process $Y = Y^{\assetsProcess}$ pathwise, on the Skorohod space of c\`{a}dl\`{a}g paths, via
+with constant $\sigma>0 $ and bounded progressive process $\mu$.
+The c\`{a}dl\`{a}g adapted process $\assetsProcess$ denotes the evolution of her holdings (in units of shares) in the risky asset, say a stock, which is the underlying for the derivative contingent claim in the hedging problem.
+The market \emph{impact} process $Y = Y^{\assetsProcess}$ is defined pathwise on the Skorohod space of c\`{a}dl\`{a}g paths, by

-for $h:\RR\to \RR$ being a Lipschitz continuous function with $\sgn(x)h(x)\geq 0$.
-When the large trader follows a strategy $\assetsProcess$, the risky asset price observed on the market, being the marginal price at which additional infinitesimal quantities could be traded, is
+for a \emph{resilience function} $h:\RR\to \RR$ which is Lipschitz continuous function with $\sgn(x)h(x)\geq 0$, as in \cite{BechererBilarevFrentrup2016-deterministic-liquidation,BechererBilarevFrentrup-model-properties}.
+When the large trader trades dynamically according to strategy $\assetsProcess$, the risky asset price observed on the market, being the marginal price at which an additional infinitesimal quantity could be traded, is

-where the price impact function $f:\RR\to \RR_+$ is increasing and in $C^1$ with $f(0) = 1$.
+where the price \emph{impact function} $f:\RR\to \RR_+$ is increasing and in $C^1$ with $f(0) = 1$.
 In particular, $\lambda:= f'/f$ is a non-negative and locally integrable $C^0$ function, satisfying

-By the monotonicity of $f$, the price impact from her trades is adverse to the large trader.
-During periods where the large trader is inactive, the impact process $Y$ recovers towards its neutral state $0$, so that the relative price impact $S/\baseS=f(Y)$ w.r.t.~the unaffected (fundamental) price $\baseS$ is persistent but lessens over time, rendering the impact as \emph{transient}.
+\begin{example} The basic example is transient proportional price impact with unaffected prices $\bar S$ being geometric Brownian motion, as in the Black-Scholes model with $\mu\in \RR$ being constant, for resilience $h(y)=\beta y $ and log-price impact $\log f(y)=\lambda y$ being linear functions with constants $\beta,\lambda\in \RR_{+}$.
+Then multiplicative price impact is proportional to the number of shares $\Delta \Theta_t= \Theta_t- \Theta_{t-} $ traded at time $t$, that is linear in log-prices

+with exponential decay $\log(S_{t+\delta })=\log(S_{t}) \exp(-\beta \delta )$ over time, when there are no further trades within time period $(t,t+\delta]$).
+For such linear choice of $h$ and $\log f$, log asset prices $\log S_t$ under multiplicative impact evolve like nominal asset prices in the seminal model by \cite{ObizhaevaWang13} for additive transient price impact, as decribed in equations \eqref{eqn:OWadditive}.